Maria Butina Was In Contact With Russian Intelligence, Feds Say In New Documents

 "Because Butina has been exposed as an illegal agent of Russia, there is the grave risk that she will appeal to those within that government with whom she conspired to aid her escape from the United States," the government's attorneys wrote.

 Butina has a hearing on Wednesday afternoon in Washington.
-Her attorney has told NPR the Justice Department's charges against her are overblown and that she intends to defend herself.
+Her attorney has told NPR that the Justice Department's charges against her are overblown and that she hasn't done anything wrong.

 Contact with the FSB